-Further details on communications with Native American Tribes and fisheries are included in the Native American Tribal and Fisheries communications plans.
+Further details on communications with Native American Tribes and fisheries are included in the Native American Tribes Communications Plan and Fisheries Communications Plan.

 In summary, to accomplish these communication objectives, Equinor will:

 - Prepare survey plans and applicable permit applications early in the process; - Coordinate meetings with agencies; - Respond to comments received; and - Comply with permit, approval, and lease conditions during survey activities.